17 Snazzy DIY Ping Pong Tables

 It uses a chalkboard top which not only provides a good bounce to your ball but also helps keep your score.
 Finally something for the absent-minded players!
 For detailed instructions, click on the following link.

 8. Old Car Upside Down Ping Pong Table

-This French artist is known for his upcycled work, and this Ping-Pong table lives up to his reputation.
-There’s plenty of room to get creative with this one as you use different cars and paint the top in vibrant colours of your choice.
+This French artist is known for his up-cycled work, and this Ping-Pong table lives up to his reputation.
+There’s plenty of room to get creative with this one as you use different cars and paint the top in vibrant colors of your choice.

 9. Door Ping Pong Table DIY

 All the minimalist Ping-Pong enthusiasts out there, this is your day!
 This DIY idea by a German interior designer is by far the coolest way to save up your space and add to your aesthetic.
 The Ping Pong Door utilizes European sideways open window hinge technology, instead of a fold out.

 This functional furniture will require prior experience in woodworking and crafting before following the crafter’s YouTube tutorial but it is also available for purchase.
 Refer to the below site for further details.